What is Ethereum?

 The move to ETH 2.0 is underway.
 It's three phases are as follows:

 - Phase 0 -- The Beacon Chain.
 Launched Dec.
 1, 2020, this created the PoS blockchain that acts as the central hub of Ethereum 2.0.

 - Phase 1 -- The merge.
-This will merge the Beacon Chain with the original Ethereum network, marking the full transition from PoW to PoS.
-It's planned to happen in the first half of 2022.
+This will merge the Beacon Chain with the original Ethereum Mainnet network, marking the full transition from PoW to PoS.
+The merge occurred on Sept.
+15, 2022.

 - Phase 2 -- Shard chains.
 This will spread the network's workload across 64 new networks, with Ethereum 1.0 expected to become one the shards of Ethereum 2.0.
 This is planned to launch in 2022.

 PoS enables miners to mine based on which miners are willing to stake a certain number of ETH coins.
 As of Nov.
 30, 2021, that number was 32 ETH.